Application guidelines – Commemorating the National Day for Truth and Reconciliation

 - Attach all the required supporting documents including banking information, letters of support and incorporation documents, if applicable; and

-- Submit your application by email to the following email address: commemorationpensionnats-commemorationresidentialschools@pch.gc.ca
+We encourage you to submit your application package electronically to the following email address: commemorationpensionnats-commemorationresidentialschools@pch.gc.ca

-The email must be sent no later than 11:59 p.m. local time on the deadline date to be eligible.
+The email must be sent no later than 11:59 p.m. local time on the deadline date (January 23, 2025) to be considered.

 How applications are evaluated

-The Program funds projects that have clear objectives and measurable results.
-A review committee will evaluate your application based on the criteria below, compare it with other applications and prioritize it in relation to the funds available.
+We fund projects that have clear objectives and measurable results.
+Your application will be evaluated based on the criteria below by a review committee who will compare it with other applications and prioritize in relation to the funds available.

 Failure to comply with any conditions of a previously funded project will be considered in the evaluation of your new application and could result in a rejection of your new application.